dmaier-couchbase/cb-workshop-dev/README.md

-# cb-workshop-dev
+# Couchbase Development Workshop

-The material for the combined developer workshop.
-This workshop addresses C/C++ and Java development with the Couchbase Client SDK-s.
+This repository contains the material for a combined developer workshop.
+The following SDK-s are covered:

+* C/C++
+* Java